ericsubirana/BACKUP_SDS/README.md

 ## Cleanup

 Press `Ctrl+C` in the `spoof.py` terminal to stop the Telemetry Spoofing Attack.

-In InfluxDB execute '''DROP MEASUREMENT flows''' to delete the metrics collected.
+In InfluxDB execute 'DROP MEASUREMENT flows' to delete the metrics collected.

 # INT False-Latency MITM Attack